Hidden Lake Overlook Trail in Glacier National Park: Is It Worth It?

 Hiking Staffs

 I usually steer clear of the hiking staffs.
-For the Hidden Lake Overlook hike, however, these gears are necessary, especially if the snow still covers most of the trail.
+For the Hidden Lake Overlook area, however, these gears are necessary, especially when the snow still covers most of the trail.

 Binocular

-A binocular comes in handy when you want to see the Glacier’s wildlife from a distance, which often is the only way to spot the animals.
+A binocular comes in handy when you want to see Glacier’s wildlife from a distance, which often is the only way to spot the wild animals.

 Camera

 Phone with a camera works as well.
-Use whatever you have to capture the stunning scenery and funny moments during your hike to the Hidden Lake Overlook.
+Use whatever you have to capture the stunning scenery and funny moments just like those when you slip on the ice-packed trail.
+(There will be many of them.)
 For professional looking photos, bring along wide-angle and telephoto lenses.

 Snack

-If you feel like munching on top of the hill overlooking the Hidden Lake, bring along some snack and be sure to pack our all trash.
+If you feel like munching on the top of the hill overlooking Hidden Lake, bring along some snacks and be sure to pack out all the trash.

 Glacier National Park ----- Roads and Destinations